-Local Learning has gathered together a team of people who will help to tell the story in a sensitive and appropriate manner, bringing together aerialists, actors, activists, archivists, acrobats and anybody else who wishes to help shape this story.
+Local Learning gathered together a team of people who helped to tell the story in a sensitive and appropriate manner, bringing together aerialists, actors, activists, archivists, acrobats and anybody else who wished to help shape this story.

-The free exhibition will be launched on Wednesday 26th May 2021 in two parts simultaneously:
+The free exhibition was launched on Wednesday 26th May 2021 in two parts simultaneously:

 Carlos Trower ‘The African Blondin’ (text by Dr Paul Green)

 As a young fugitive, Carlos hid among a circus and learned to walk up the tent ropes.
 At 12 years old, Carlos performed for his first African-American audience at an event in Brooklyn, New York, campaigning for the emancipation of all enslaved peoples.
 After a performance in England, Carlos married an English woman Myra Clay and made a home in the smoke and industry of the Potteries.
 Carlos continued to perform on the high-rope and nearly died when the rope snapped beneath him in the Beverly Cattle Market near Hull.
 He also performed with a Victorian Panorama show at Bristol’s Colston Hall for over 3,000 people, but at the age of 39, Carlos died in Bow Asylum reported as a neurological degenerative disorder.

 The project built on the city conversations that have followed the recent Black Lives Matters events in Bristol.
 There is an increased desire to diversify our learning curriculum, making it more relevant and reflective of the multi-cultural demographic of this city.